MrLeebo/redux-supermodel/docs/bindResource.md

 // ... and so on.
 ```

-### `options : object`

-- `mount(props)` By default `bindResource` will fetch all of the resources, passing the component's props as the parameters.
-You can override that default with the mount function.
-See the examples below for details.

 ### Example `<PostEditor id={1} />`

 This is an example using bindResource to connect a simple form to an AJAX endpoint.